top of page

 “Counseling costs too much.”

-No, divorce costs too much!
-A divorce lawyer will charge three to four times more than what a marriage therapist charges, and will take longer and it will be more painful than marriage counseling.
-In fact, marriage counseling, if you work with it, is actually energizing and life-giving.
+Divorce costs much more!
+A divorce lawyer will charge three to four times more than what a marriage therapist charges, and will take longer and it will be more painful than couple counseling.
+In fact, couple counseling, if you work with it, is actually energizing and life-giving.
 Many couples have remarked that they leave the counseling sessions feeling uplifted and hopeful.
-If you had to cut out Netflix and fast food for a while, wouldn’t it be worth it to find the happiness, security, and love in your relationship that is now in jeopardy?
-Yes, marriage counseling isn’t cheap, but it’s worth every penny.
+If you had to stop eating out for a while, wouldn’t it be worth it to find the happiness, security, and love in your relationship that is now in jeopardy?

 Take The Next Step

 If you’re ready to go to work on your marriage and build your relationship into the God-ordained blessing that it is meant to be, we’re ready to help you.
-To schedule a free consultation with one of our Christian counselors, reach out to us here or call 972-422-8383 today.
+For a free consultation for couple counseling with one of our Christian counselors, reach out to us here or call 972-422-8383 today.